AmasaDelano/dw-srd-offline/src/markdown/05_Moves_Discussion.md

 ## Take Watch

-When **you’re on watch and something approaches the camp** roll+Wis. ✴On a 10+, you’re able to wake the camp and prepare a response, everyone in the camp takes +1 forward. ✴On a 7–9, you react just a moment too late; your companions in camp are awake but haven’t had time to prepare.
+When **you’re on watch and something approaches the camp** roll+WIS. ✴On a 10+, you’re able to wake the camp and prepare a response, everyone in the camp takes +1 forward. ✴On a 7–9, you react just a moment too late; your companions in camp are awake but haven’t had time to prepare.
 They have weapons and armor but little else. ✴On a miss, whatever lurks outside the campfire’s light has the drop on you.

 ## Undertake a Perilous Journey

 When you **travel through hostile territory**, choose one member of the party to act as *trailblazer*, one to *scout* ahead, and one to be *quartermaster*.
-Each character with a job to do rolls+Wis. ✴On a 10+:
+Each character with a job to do rolls+WIS. ✴On a 10+:

 - the quartermaster reduces the number of rations required by one
 - the trailblazer reduces the amount of time it takes to reach your destination \(the GM will say by how much\)